Anantdadhich/PAYTM/README.md

 ## Paybank

-It is basic payment app where we can add money and transfer money by bank webhooks or help onrampTransactions
+It is basic payment app where we can add money and transfer money by bank webhooks with help of rampTransactions

 ![alt text](image.png)